 Wearing stylish clothes and experimenting with fashionable hats can spark inspiration in unexpected ways—sometimes even leading you to discover new passions, like how it inspired me to take up lyrical dancing

-I think one, thing I would say that also had drawn me to Fashion, not just being a fashion writer, but, also, getting to read about the inside stories that encapsulated the world of many fashion editors ones who are able to channel, various preconceptions about the different fashion seasons, and also, where this is in, wear certain styles, can be accentuated with a look or added, effect, something as, unique, and inspiring, as seeing a runway show filled with, big cutting edge, fairy tale inspired themed coats.
+I think one, thing I would say that also had drawn me to Fashion, not just being a fashion writer, but, also, getting to read about the inside stories that encapsulated the world of many fashion editors ones who were able to channel, various preconceptions about the different fashion seasons, and also, where this is in, wear certain styles, can be accentuated with a look or added, effect, something as, unique, and inspiring, as seeing a runway show filled with, big cutting edge, fairy tale inspired themed coats.

 It seems somewhat exaggerated, yet it highlights something truly essential—even in the simple act of wearing clothes.
 This may be where your personal sense of style diverges from what you initially expect, revealing a more authentic expression of yourself.